Video on demand (VOD)

 A built-in advantage of distributing video content over the Internet is that VOD service providers can collect, aggregate, and analyze accurate data on content performance, viewer behaviors and preferences, and revenue.

-The most successful VOD service providers capture data from everything that happens on their platforms, then use that data to deliver personalized experiences to viewers that maximize customer retention and long-term customer value.
+The most successful VOD service providers capture data from everything that happens on their platforms, then use behavioral analytics to deliver exceptional experiences to viewers that maximize customer retention and long-term customer value.

-Since the first VOD platforms appeared in the early and mid-2000s, audiences have been shifting away from traditional linear media distribution, canceling their multichannel television subscriptions, and choosing to watch VOD content online.
+Since the first VOD platforms appeared in the early and mid-2000s, audiences have been shifting away from traditional linear media distribution, canceling their MVPD subscriptions, and choosing to watch VOD content online.

 The trend known as “cord-cutting” was first observed in 2010, when Pay TV subscriptions in America started to noticeably decline in each quarter.
 More than a decade later, the rate of Americans canceling their traditional TV subscriptions for online content has increased to 5 million subscribers per year.